tidbcloud/beats/README.md

 - `tidbcloud/master`: The default branch which maps to the nightly dev environment.
 - `tidbcloud/staging`: The staging environment.
-- `tidbcloud/prod`: The staging environment.
+- `tidbcloud/prod`: The prod environment.

 ---